- Click HERE to access an article about how to navigate Vision, set favorites, and find help.

 Click OK to return to the main setup area.
 The number of students selected is displayed:

 Check the Email Log File box to access the Compute Course Credits Log.
-Once checked, a field is made available in which to enter an email address to send the log.
+When checked, a field is made available to enter an email address to send the log.

 The log displays the detailed results of the credit calculation, including credit totals the operation has gathered for each class, and a grand total for the student.
 The log is a tab-delimited text file that is best viewed as a spreadsheet using a program such as Microsoft Excel.

 The log results are easiest to follow when working with a single student at a time.
 Select only one student, using Student Range.
 Compute the credit calculation and the log will be emailed to you.
 Verify the student's courses, using the log.
 Pictured below is an example of the log.

 The operation ONLY considers courses that have an associated grade plan.
 The log includes a Grade Field column which can be used to verify that all courses have a grade plan selected.
 If the course has a grade plan assigned, the grade field shows the associated grade code, such as FAV, Qt1 or T1.

 If a course does not have a grade plan assigned and the course should count towards student course credit totals, correct the problem in Edit Course Sections operation found in Vision SIS: School Configuration > Editing > Course Sections.
 Locate the section of the course and then select the appropriate grade plan.
 Save your changes.

 The Grade column of the log shows the grades the operation considered towards this credit calculation.
 If the grade for this marking term IS NOT shown, then the operation did not consider the grade towards this course credit calculation.
 This means one of two things:

 (1) If the course is not yet complete, and partial credits are to be calculated for the course, go back to step #8 and choose to substitute grade fields.

 (2) A substitution sequence was not selected for this particular grade field.